-You can claim a VAT refund on items that you take home with you, purchased from participating retailers in the e-Taxfree Portugal System.
-This means that an hotel bill from your stay or a restaurant meal are not eligible purchases for a VAT refund.
+You can claim a VAT refund on items that you take home with you, purchased from participating retailers in the tax-free scheme.
+This means that a hotel bill from your stay or a restaurant meal are not eligible purchases for a VAT refund.
 There’s also a purchase minimum: €50 or more (without tax) per receipt on which you would like to claim a refund.

-Look for a “VAT Refund” or “Tax Free” sign in shop windows, or simply ask the retailer if they participate in the VAT refund scheme.
+Look for a “VAT Refund” or “Tax Free Shopping” sign in shop windows, or simply ask the retailer if they participate in the VAT refund scheme.
 In any case, you’ll find it in major clothing and tech stores, and in jewelry shops.

 Some large shopping centres and department stores announce instant in-store refund.
 Check conditions at stores.

 When Purchasing an Item in Portugal

 If your purchase is eligible for a VAT refund, let the retailer know that you want to benefit from the VAT refund scheme.
 They will ask you for your passport, so have it with you, and they will give you a normal receipt together with a special tax-free form with a registration code.
 Keep both as you’ll need them to get the VAT refund at the airport.